dhamolahedonist/hng_boilerplate_node_web/README.md

 ## Contribution Guide

-## Getting Started

-#### If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).
+### If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).

-## Fork this repository
+### Fork this Repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Clone the repository
+### Clone the Repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />